- Reasoning about correctness

 - Modelling the problem

-An algorithm is a procedure that takes input and produces output that accomplishes a specific task [1, P. 3].
+An algorithm is a procedure that takes input and produces output to accomplish a specific task [1, P. 3].

 An algorithm should solve a general, well-specified problem.
 A specification for an algorithm should include the complete set of instances it will operate on, and the algorithm’s output after running on one of these instances [1, P. 3].